All-to-key Attention for Arbitrary Style Transfer

 \textbf{Revisit All-to-all Attention in AST.} Attention mechanism in AST is derived from self-attention \cite{vaswani2017attention} and is commonly used as a locality-aware feature matching method.
 Formally, given the content feature $F_c^l$ and the style feature $F_s^l$ with the size of $(H^l, W^l, C^l)$ at layer $l$, $Q$ (query), $K$ (key) and $V$ (value) are formulated as:

 where $f$, $g$, and $h$ are learnable convolution layers and $N(*)$ denotes normalization operation.
 The attention score $AttN$ can be calculated as:

-where $\otimes$ denotes the dot product.
+where $\cdot$ denotes the dot product.
 The attention score $AttN$, with the size of $(H \times W, H \times W)$, is the dense similarity correspondence matrix of all the tokens in $F_c^l$ and $F_s^l$.
-Since this attention mechanism regards feature vectors of all spatial positions as tokens and establishes full correspondence (as shown in Figure \ref{fig:meth_vis} (b)), it is called all-to-all attention in \cite{zhao2021improved}.
+Since this attention mechanism regards feature vectors of all spatial positions as tokens and establishes full correspondence (as shown in Fig. \ref{fig:meth_vis} (b)), it is called all-to-all attention.
 Although all-to-all attention has been a key factor in many methods \cite{park2019arbitrary, yao2019attention,liu2021adaattn}, its defects have not yet been found and studied.
-We argue that the all-to-all attention form is possibly inadequate for AST.
-As shown in Figure \ref{fig:meth_vis} (c), all-to-all attention after $softmax$ concentrates almost all its attention on the eye pattern in the reference style image for the position with an edge-like pattern in the content image and thus inevitably contaminates this area with the matched eye pattern.
+We argue that the all-to-all attention form is inadequate for AST due to its inherent limitations, as analyzed in Introduction \ref{sec:introduction}.